 Frequently Asked Questions

-Are Sphynx cats actually hairless?
+Are Sphynx cats good pets for families?

 Are Sphynx cats hypoallergenic?

-Are Sphynx cats high-maintenance?
+Are Sphynx cats prone to certain behavioral traits?

-Do Sphynx cats shed?
+Do Sphynx cats get along with other pets?